aki2o/e2wm-term/README.md

 ### Choice default backend

 Backend means a kind of feature as terminal shown in main window.
-When this perspective is started at first, `e2wm-term:default-backend` is used (in default 'shell).
+When this perspective is started at first, `e2wm-term:default-backend` is used ('shell in default).
 For check available backend, do M-x `e2wm-term:show-backends`.
 For the detail, do M-x `e2wm-term:describe-backend`.